 The first project listed in the plan calls for the rehabilitation of airfield pavement.
-An airfield pavement testing study has been conducted that evaluated all airside pavements including both runways and all active airside taxiways.
-Upon completion of the pavement testing, an engineering report has detailed recommendations for pavement rehabilitation on the airfield.
+Currently, an airfield pavement testing study is being conducted that will evaluate all airside pavements including both runways and all active airside taxiways.
+Upon completion of the pavement testing, an engineering report will detail recommendations for pavement rehabilitation on the airfield.

-The next project in the focused term includes strengthening Runway 13-31 in order to better accommodate aircraft that currently utilize the airport.
+The next project in the focused term includes strengthening Runway 13-31 in order to better accommodate larger aircraft projected to utilize the airport on a more frequent basis.
 Currently, the runway has a single wheel loading (SWL) of 35,000 pounds and a dual wheel loading (DWL) of 60,000 pounds.
 Increasing the pavement strength to 60,000 pounds SWL and 95,000 pounds DWL will withstand the runway's projected critical aircraft on a regular basis.
-During this time, the usable width of Runway 13-31 is programmed to be reduced to 100 feet.
-In doing so, the runway lighting will be relocated and 25 feet of shoulder pavement will be offered on both sides of the runway.